 Walking around London, you can see a modern building suddenly appear in a row of old period buildings.
 In all likelihood, that new building was built over where a Nazi bomb had landed and destroyed the building that stood there.
 One of our friends had a house that was rebuilt over wreckage of the older house that had been built.
 When our friends renovated their house, they merely shifted some of the wreckage around and created a wine cellar in the floor.

 In London, the Imperial War Museums relate the World War II experience for both children and adults.
 My kids loved the Churchill War Rooms, a member of the Imperial War Museums, which is the underground bunker from which Churchill lead the war effort.

-The books for children seem to revolve around the story of the many evacuees from the cities and big towns.
+The war books for middle school children seem to revolve around the story of the many evacuees from the cities and big towns.
 During this evacuation, children in places which were in danger of being bombed were sent to safety in the homes of strangers in the countryside.

 It was not only leaving their families that was traumatic for these displaced kids, but also returning home after years to a family and home that was different from when they left.